paypal/squbs/docs/validation.md

 ##Usage

-Given that an implicit `Person` validator is in the scope, `validate` directive can be used as other [Spray Directives](http://spray.io/documentation/1.2.3/spray-routing/key-concepts/directives/):
+Given that an implicit `Person` validator is in the scope, `validate` directive can be used as other [Akka HTTP Directives](http://doc.akka.io/docs/akka-http/current/scala/http/routing-dsl/directives/index.html):

 ```scala
 import ValidationDirectives._